diatomzone/diatomzone.github.io/collections/_wikipages/canyon-crossroads/3rd/yasu.md

 she is a bandit who rides a bike really fast instead of riding a horse.

-excitable and competitive, one of her favorite pastimes is escaping bounty hunters in redtail's butte.
+excitable and competitive, one of her favorite pastimes is dodging bounty hunters in redtail's butte.

 ## trivia

 - stores an "advanced disguise" (groucho glasses) under her hat for emergencies
+- has tried making rollerbootskates but they're impractical on uneven terrain
+- the redtail print shop gives her free copies of her wanted posters, which she collects in a scrapbook
+- oridoti and madd millennium (bounty hunters) don't consider her a target for different reasons

 ---